Firestorm (character): Fire Elemental

 The Firestorm with Arkadin proved to be a transitional phase, as in 1989 Ostrander fundamentally changed the character of Firestorm by revealing that Firestorm was a "Fire Elemental".
 Firestorm now became something of an environmental crusader, formed from Ronnie Raymond, Mikhail Arkadin, and Svarozhich, a Soviet clone of the previous Firestorm, but with a new mind.
 Martin Stein, no longer part of the composite at all, continued to play a role, but the focus was on this radically different character.
 New artist Tom Mandrake would create a new look to match.
 During this time, Firestorm meets Sango and the Orishas, the elemental gods of Nigeria.

-By the series' 100th issue, Stein learns that he was intended to be the true Fire Elemental and would have been being it not for Raymond also being there by circumstance.
-Raymond and Arkadin were returned to their old lives, and Stein as Firestorm is exiled to deep space in the process of saving the Earth.
-He spends many years traveling through space as a wanderer, rarely returning to Earth.
+By the series' 100th issue, Stein learns that he was intended to be the true Fire Elemental and would have been being it not for Ronnie Raymond also being there by circumstance.
+Raymond and Arkadin lose their powers and Stein becomes the sole Firestorm.
+After saving Earth, Stein spends many years traveling through space as a wanderer, rarely returning to Earth.

 After the transition to the elemental Firestorm, all of the main characters from the series vanished from the comics for some time after the cancellation of the Firestorm comic in 1990.
-Raymond eventually returned in the pages of Extreme Justice.
-Raymond, at the time undergoing treatment for leukemia, regained his original powers after a chemotherapy session.
-It took the combined might of the Justice League led by Captain Atom, and the returned elemental Firestorm, to restore Ronnie's health.
-Firestorm began to appear regularly in a number of DC titles, though lacking the guidance and knowledge necessary to use his skills wisely.
-Firestorm was drafted by Batman into a "replacement" Justice League that was commissioned in case something befell the original team (in this case, being stranded in the distant past in "The Obsidian Age" storyline).
-After the original team returned, Firestorm stayed on as a reserve member and participated in events such as a team-up with the Justice Society of America (in JLA/JSA: Virtue and Vice) and the crossover story JLA/Avengers.
+Ronnie Raymond eventually returns in the pages of Extreme Justice.
+Raymond, at the time undergoing treatment for leukemia, regains his original powers after a chemotherapy session.
+Firestorm begins to appear regularly in a number of DC titles, though lacking the guidance and knowledge necessary to use his skills wisely.
+Firestorm is drafted by Batman into a "replacement" Justice League that was commissioned in case something befell the original team (in this case, being stranded in the distant past in "The Obsidian Age" storyline).
+After the original team returns, Firestorm remains as a reserve member of the League and participated in events such as a team-up with the Justice Society of America (in JLA/JSA: Virtue and Vice) and the crossover story JLA/Avengers.
 He was also briefly a member of the Power Company.